continuouspipe/continuouspipe/documentation/content/faq/how-do-I-set-environment-variables.md

                             - name: SYMFONY_ENV
                               value: ${SYMFONY_ENVIRONMENT}
 ```
-Here "SYMFONY_ENVIRONMENT" is set to "prod" for the uat and production branches only and "dev" for all others.
+Here `SYMFONY_ENVIRONMENT` is set to "prod" for the "uat" and "production" branches only and "dev" for all others.